 ScarWork can begin once the post-operative check-up has been carried out approximately 10 weeks post-surgery and it is never too late to start work on a scar.

 Does it hurt?

-ScarWork is rarely painful, and uses light touch and gentle movements so is rarely uncomfortable, even for new scars.
+ScarWork is rarely painful and uses light touch and gentle movements so are rarely uncomfortable, even for new scars.
 Practitioners work gently on and around the scar area, using gentle repetitive movements to stimulate circulation and promote tissue health.

-Clients often comment their scars feel softer, less tight and notice that mobility has improved.
-Scars often appear visually lighter, with ridges appearing less prominent and an improvement to feelings of numbness, pain or sensitivity.
-Not all clients will have a visual change, but usually the scar will feel softer, smoother and more integrated into its surrounding area after treatment.
+Clients often comment their scars feel softer, less tight, and notice that mobility has improved.
+Scars often appear visually lighter, with ridges appearing less prominent and improvement to feelings of numbness, pain, or sensitivity.
+Not all clients will have a visual change, but usually, the scar will feel softer, smoother, and more integrated into its surrounding area after treatment.

 How many treatments are needed?

 The number of treatments needed will vary depending on the scar and the outcome you are looking for.
 Many notice immediate improvements quickly, although between 4-8 treatments generally between 1 and 4 weeks apart offers best a level of improvement, but each set of circumstances is individual.